xmnr0x23/fusionnumber/README.md

 - `numberfactorial.fuse`: Fuse to calculate the product of all positive integers less than or equal to a number.
 - `numberfloor.fuse`: Fuse to calculate the integer no less than a number.
 - `numberfromarray.fuse`: Fuse to Create a Number from an array.
+- `numberfrommatrix.fuse`: Fuse to calculate the sine of a number in radians.
+- `numberfromvector.fuse`: Fuse to calculate the sine of a number in radians.
 - `numbermax.fuse`: Fuse to calculate the maximum of two numbers.
 - `numbermin.fuse`: Fuse to calculate the minimum of two numbers.
 - `numbermix.fuse`: Fuse to perform a linear interpolation between two numbers.